David Gerstein (Israeli artist): Figurative painting

 In the 1970s, Gerstein explored the integration of personal themes alongside figurative painting, particularly in his watercolors and gouache on paper.
 His works stemmed not from the political realm, nature or science, but rather from early personal memories of family and growing up.
 At first, these works were intended as sketches for large canvas oil paintings.
 With time, though, he found interest in working in watercolors on paper only, and they became his main medium.
 Gerstein created a series of paintings concerning his childhood based on photographs and memories.
 Another series dealt with the memory of freedom: his mother riding a bicycle in the streets, a motif that developed into a series of bicycle riders in the 1990s and afterward.
 Another series of paintings focused on interior settings of personal living spaces such as living rooms, in French tradition.
 A repetitive motif in these works was that a cat, as well as a vase, which, for the artist, expressed, "the serenity of daily home life."

 While wishing to express the interior, intimate life of individuals and families, Gerstein was also interested in the public realm, and, more specifically, in the tension between the private and public.
-It was then that he was attracted to the theme of balconies, as they successfully captured that tension; on the one hand they were extensions of the personal home, and, on the other hand, they were like and exhibition displayed to the public in the street below.
-These were works stemming from nostalgia and longing to his childhood memories of Tel Aviv balconies with peeling plaster, and the day to day modest life of working-class middle-aged couples, as he recalled from his parents' friends.
+It was then that he was attracted to the theme of balconies, as they successfully captured that tension; on the one hand, they were extensions of the personal home, and, on the other hand, they were like an exhibition displayed to the public in the street below.
+These were works stemming from nostalgia and longing to his childhood memories of Tel Aviv balconies with peeling plaster, and the day-to-day modest life of working-class middle-aged couples, as he recalled from his parents' friends.